min2ha/ukwa-site/content/target/39289/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Cautionary Tales and WW1 Explorations at the Literary & Philosophical Society

 Project working with year 5 students (8-9 years) from Walkergate Primary school to investigate the heritage of World War One as it relates to them, through the use of the Lit & Phil children’s library and archives.